Voljega/BestArcade/README.md

 - Generate Neo Geo AES full set from either FBNeo or recent mame set, FBNeo is recommanded though
 - FBNeo/Mame DAT must be provided by the user

-Semga Model 2, Sega Model 3, Atomiswave and Naomi tabs :
+Sega Model 2, Sega Model 3, Atomiswave and Naomi tabs :
 - Generate full sets of this system from a recent mame set
 - Mame DAT must be provided by the user